Snow. Ice. Wind. And sometimes the perfect storm: all three at once. A winter road trip alone can definitely come with a few hazards.

-And if you're planning to take a winter road trip alone you need to be extra cautious.
+If you're planning to take a winter road trip solo, you need to be extra cautious.

 I learned to drive in the winter.
 Part of the Driver's Ed classes involved going to an empty parking lot and intentionally losing control and learning how to regain it.